elid0928/containers/pacloud/mysql/README.md

 ### Setting up a replication cluster

-A **zero downtime** MySQL master-slave [replication](https://dev.mysql.com/doc/refman/8.0/en/server-options.html) cluster can easily be setup with the Bitnami MySQL Docker image using the following environment variables:
+A **zero downtime** MySQL master-slave [replication](https://dev.mysql.com/doc/refman/8.0/en/server-options.html) cluster can easily be setup with the Pacloud MySQL Docker image using the following environment variables:

  - `MYSQL_REPLICATION_MODE`: The replication mode.
 Possible values `master`/`slave`.
 No defaults.
  - `MYSQL_REPLICATION_USER`: The replication user created on the master on first run.
 No defaults.